dangodev/jQuery-Tabinate/README.md

 Description
 -----------
-This is a lightweight, bare-bones jQuery tabination plugin for you don't need jQuery UI bloat.
+This is a lightweight, bare-bones jQuery tabination plugin for when you don't need jQuery UI bloat.

 There are only *3 rules* to get it working: